spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 └── project-playbook.yml
 ```
 Files:
-- [ansible.cfg](../../main/ansible/ansible.cfg) - contain basic ansible configuration for this project to run locally
+- [ansible.cfg](../../main/ansible/ansible.cfg) - contains basic ansible configuration for this project to run locally
-- [inventory](../../main/ansible/inventory) - contain only one - localhost - as a target for all the playbook tasks
+- [inventory](../../main/ansible/inventory) - contains only one - localhost - as a target for all playbook tasks
-- [project-playbook.yml](../../main/ansible/project-playbook.yml) - is the main playbook file with all the task
+- [project-playbook.yml](../../main/ansible/project-playbook.yml) - is the main playbook file with all tasks
 - [ansible-docker-test-playbook.yml](../../main/ansible/ansible-docker-test-playbook.yml) - this is a one task playbook file.
-This task will pull centos 7 docker container to your host and can be used to test if your Ansible and docker installation is correct.
+This task will pull CentOS 7 docker container to your host and can be used to test if your Ansible and docker installation is correct.
-- [additional-playbooks](../../main/ansible/additional-playbooks/) folder - contain short few tasks playbooks to execute from command line.
+- [additional-playbooks](../../main/ansible/additional-playbooks/) folder - contains few short playbooks to execute from command line.
 Please see description below.

 The one task ansible playbook can be executed from the current directory via command listed below :
 ```shell